regen-network/regen-s2-ard/README.md

    ```
    sh s2-ard.sh --tile S2A_MSIL1C_20190919T175011_N0208_R141_T13TDE_20190919T212919
    ```
-   Processing can take up from a few minutes to about an hour depending on the config.yml ard settings, internet connection, and computer resources.
+   Processing can take up from a few minutes to about an hour depending on the internet connection, and computer resources.

 1. Upon completion, ARD products will appear in the directory where **s2-ard.sh** was executed under a new folder called **output**